-326 U.S.C. § 2032(a).
+3 26 U.S.C. § 2032(a).
 The alternate valuation date is useful when the value of the property contained in the gross estate has decreased following the death of the decedent, such as might be the case when the estate holds a substantial quantity of stock in a corporation in which the decedent was a dominant figure.

-4Treas.
+4 Treas.
 Regs.
 (26 C.F.R.) § 20.2031-1(b).

-$^{^{5}26}$ U.S.C. § 2032A.
+5 26 U.S.C. § 2032A.
 An election for special use valuation may be made by the executor where the majority of the estate is made up of closely-held business property.
 Under this election the executor may choose to value the property at its closely-held business value rather than its value at its highest and best use.
-The special use valuation cannot, however, reduce the gross estate by more than \$820,000 (This limit is for decedents dying in calendar year 2001 and is indexed for inflation.).
+The special use valuation cannot, however, reduce the gross estate by more than \$840,000 (This limit is indexed for inflation.).

-726 U.S.C. § 2039(a).
+7 26 U.S.C. § 2039(a).
 Annuities are valued according to the actuarial life expectancy of the annuitant, the frequency of the payments, and the size of the payments.
 Treas.
 Regs.
 Sec.
 20.2039-1.